riboviz/workflows/cwl/CommonWorkflowLanguage.md

 See, for example, the "extract Java source from tar file then compile" workflow in [Writing workflows](https://www.commonwl.org/user_guide/21-1st-workflow/) in the [Common Workflow Language User Guide](https://www.commonwl.org/user_guide/).

-Workflows, complemented by inputs files, are executed in the same way as tool descriptions.
+Workflows, complemented by inputs files, are executed in the same way as tool wrappers.

 ---